ecosur-sistemas-complejos/MultiGame/README.txt

 5. Hibernate

+    We use non-jpa specific Hibernate annotations in the internal ordering of several entity collections, and therefore, must use hibernate as a persistence provider.
-    This version of MultiGame uses Hibernate as a persistence provider.
-In order to use Hibernate on Glassfish, you need to install it via the "Update Tool" provided on the bottom-left hand side of the Admin screen.
-Select and check "hibernate" from the available frameworks and click on install.
+    To deploy on Glassfish, you will need to install and enable it via the "Update Tool" provided on the bottom-left hand side of the Admin screen.
+Select and check "hibernate" from the available frameworks and click install.

-    Restart the server to make hibernate available for the application.
+    You will need to restart the server to make hibernate available for the application.

+6. Database.

+    **** IMPORTANT ****
+    Before deployment, the local Glassfish Derby database must be up and running:

+    %> asadmin start-database

 FLEXMOJOS INTERNATIONALIZATION CONFIGURATION